Cvmcosta/ltijs/docs/grading.md

 ##### Sending grades to a platform

-Ltijs is able to send grades to a platform in the [application/vnd.ims.lis.v1.score+json](https://www.imsglobal.org/spec/lti-ags/v2p0/#score-publish-service) LTI standard:
+Ltijs is able to send grades to a platform in the [application/vnd.ims.lis.v1.score+json](https://www.imsglobal.org/spec/lti-ags/v2p0/#score-publish-service) LTI® standard:

 ```javascript
 {